Micayla in Wonderland

 Some trails around Gunnison are closed seasonally in spring to protect wildlife.
 Check the spring trail restrictions before you hit the trail.

-Etiquette and low-impact travel
+Mountain biking etiquette and low-impact travel

-The two million acres of public lands surrounding the Gunnison Valley are its defining feature.
-Generations of visitors and locals alike have fallen in love with this place due to its wild beauty and seemingly endless trail systems.
-Whether you come here for a weekend or a decade, learn and follow trail etiquette and travel responsibly.
 It takes several nonprofit organizations and countless volunteer hours to steward the trails, waters and lands of Crested Butte and Gunnison.
 Most of their work happens behind the scenes, whether it’s working with a private landowner on a trail easement or designing the next awesome mountain biking trail.
 Consider donating or volunteering with one of these organizations to give back to the Gunnison Valley.

-More mountain biking films
+More Gunnison and Crested Butte mountain biking videos

 Visiting the Gunnison Valley